dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The method(s) for redaction of text, audio and video can be done with existing post processing of media.
 The method of redaction is out of scope of this document.
-The assurance of the accurace of the redaction is made by the entity that creates the redaction which SHOULD signe the redacted version of the vCon.
+The assurance of the accuracy of the redaction is made by the entity that creates the redaction which SHOULD signe the redacted version of the vCon.

-TODO: Do we need different levels of redaction?
-If so, we need lables for the levels of redaction.
+TODO: Do we need different levels or rational for redaction?
+If so, we need a parameter for the levels or reason of redaction.

-* redacted: "Redacted Object" (optional, mutually excliusive with appended and group parameters)
+* redacted: "Redacted" (optional, mutually excliusive with appended and group parameters)

 A Redacted Object contains the following parameters: